Taiwan president in U.S. after warning of threat from 'overseas forces'

 “These challenges are also common challenges faced by democracies all over the world,” she said.
 “We will work with countries with similar ideas to ensure the stability of the democratic system.”

 Taiwan has been trying to shore up its diplomatic alliances amid pressure from China.
-Taipei now counts only 17 countries as diplomatic allies, almost all small Central American, Caribbean or Pacific nations.

 Tsai will be visiting St Vincent and the Grenadines, St Lucia, St Kitts and Nevis, and Haiti on her overseas tour.

-In New York, Tsai will meet with members of the Taiwanese community and U.N. ambassadors of allied countries.
+In New York, Tsai will meet with members of the Taiwanese community.

 The State Department described Tsai’s visit as “private and unofficial” and said she would be greeted in New York by James Moriarty, chairman of the American Institute in Taiwan, the de facto U.S. embassy in Taipei.
 It did not respond when asked if Tsai would have contact with any other U.S. officials.